Gontx/DevOps-Course-Starter/README.md

 ## Docker
 To use Docker to run the application run:

 ```bash
 $ docker run --env-file .env -p 8000:8000 todo-app
 ```
+Docker will pick your environment variables from your local .env file.
+Make sure to have it up to date.

 The app is accesible locally on: http://127.0.0.1:8000/